 Our singles group (single adults 35+) is called MOSAIC (Ministry Of Single Adults In Community).
 More information can be found on their website, and also at Connect Central.

 Q. Do you offer any special group for young adults?

 - A: Yes

-We host an event for 18-20somethings (single or married) called Edge that meets every other Friday night each month.
+We host an event for 18-20 somethings (single or married) called EDGE that meets Thursday night each week.
 You can find out about everything going on for young adults here.

 Q. Do you offer communion?